-This is the first governance statement for BIS (Postal Services Act 2011) Company Limited and its subsidiary (together, the "group") The principal objective of the group is to hold and dispose of assets in accordance with the 'Realisation Plan' adopted by the shareholders in Part 2 of the Articles of Association.
+The principal objective of the group is to hold and dispose of assets in accordance with the 'Realisation Plan' adopted by the shareholders in Part 2 of the Articles of Association.
 The group is ultimately owned and controlled by the Secretary of State for the Department for Business, Innovation and Skills ("BIS") and is operated by the directors.

-This statement sets out the governance structure, risk management and internal control procedures that have been operated within the group during the fourteen month period to 31 March 2013
+This statement sets out the governance structure, risk management and internal control procedures that have been operated within the group during the year to 31 March 2014.